ompl/ompl/doc/markdown/CForest.md

 }
 ~~~

-\note You should implement the pruneTree() function for your code.
+\note You should implement the \c pruneTree() function for your code.
 Most probably, the available RRTstar::pruneTree() method would be directly applicable.
+It is possible to use CForest without this method.
+However, it is highly recommended to at least include the modifications 1 & 2 about state rejection.

-For a complete example of how to make these modifications, it is recommended to analyze the [RRTstar::solve() method](RRTstar_8cpp_source.html).
+For a complete example of how to make these modifications, it is recommended to analyze the ompl::geometric::RRTstar::solve() method.